Selecting a Marine Grill

 Physical dimensions: Our assortment includes three basic sizes; round grills in 15" or 17" diameter with cooking surfaces of 154 or 204 square inches, compact rectangular grills of about 22 1/2" x 10" with cooking area of about 162 sq in., and big rectangular grills in two sizes with cooking areas of 315 or 420 sq in.

-Monterey 2 is our largest grill, with rounded edges for an elegant look, a dynamic combustion system which keeps the grill lit even in heavy winds, and a dependable electronic ignition system.
+Monterey 2 is a large grill, with rounded edges for an elegant look, a dynamic combustion system which keeps the grill lit even in heavy winds, and a dependable electronic ignition system.

 Conduction: hot fast-moving molecules excite cold, slow-moving ones to cook food from the outside like an egg cooking in a frying pan.
 Heat is conducted directly from one object (the frying pan) to the other (the egg).